jaykang920/x2net/doc/articles/en/getting_started/install.md

 ## Unity3D

+When you use x2net in Unity3D, you need to activate the conditional compile flag `UNITY_WORKAROUND`.
 You should experience no problem using x2net with recent versions of Unit3D running .NET Framework 4.5 or higher.

-If you want to use x2net in old versions of Unity3D depending on Mono, then you should activate the conditional compile constant `UNITY_WORKAROUND`.
+If you want to use x2net in older versions of Unity3D depending on Mono, then you should activate the conditional compile flag `UNITY_MONO` too.